nghttp2/nghttp2/README.rst

 For nghttpx to reload configurations and swapping its executable while gracefully terminating old worker processes, eBPF is required.
 Run the configure script with ``--enable-http3 --with-libbpf`` to build eBPF program.
-The Connection ID encryption key must be set with ``--frontend-quic-connection-id-encryption-key`` and must not change in order to keep the existing connections alive during reload.
+The QUIC keying material must be set with ``--frontend-quic-secret-file`` in order to keep the existing connections alive during reload.

 The detailed steps to build HTTP/3 enabled h2load and nghttpx follow.